About the course

 - The Chartered Institute of Management Accountants (CIMA)

 Upon graduating, you’ll be able to gain a professional qualification by taking fewer exams, giving you the edge over your competition in the job market.

 Why not develop your international education by studying abroad at one of our exchange partners?
 You can study abroad in the United States, Europe, Canada, Australia, New Zealand, Latin America, the Middle East, Hong Kong and Japan.

-With the four-year version of our BSc Finance, you spend your third year studying in another country and do not pay tuition fees during this time.
+With the four-year version of our BSc Finance, you spend your third year studying in another country and do not pay tuition fees during this time (2017 entry).
 In all other regards, your course content will remain the same as the traditional three-year degree.
 By opting for this variant, you develop your language skills and demonstrate a range of employability skills, including a willingness to learn and take on new challenges.

-Like our study abroad option, our placement year variant also extends your degree by a year at no extra tuition fee cost.
+Like our study abroad option, our placement year variant also extends your degree by a year at no extra tuition fee cost (2017 entry).
 You gain valuable business contacts and work experience that can make your CV stand out from the crowd.